ayanonagon/talks/tryswift/BoundariesInPractice.md

 }
 ```

 ^ Let’s start with the App Delegate.
-Can we please admire how tiny this is? ...
+By the way, can we please admire how tiny this is?

+^ The App Delegate has a window as usual and ...

+^ Before we take a look at the ApplicationCoordinator, let’s look at the Coordinator protocol.

 ---